Nandaka/DanbooruDownloader/readme.txt

 - PasswordSalt: choujin-steiner--%PASSWORD%-- for danbooru.donmai.us.
 - UserName    : Your username.
 - Password    : Your password, in plain text.
-- LoginType   : Anonymous/UserPass/Cookie.
-If set to cookie, paste your full cookie information to UserName field.
+- LoginType   : Anonymous/UserPass/Cookie/CookieAlwaysAsk.
+                If set to Cookie, paste your full cookie information to UserName field.
+                If set to CookieAlwaysAsk, it will ask for new cookie everytime you run the application.

 Filename Format
 =============================